 Since you have an Odyssey amp, I would call Klaus at Odyssey and ask about the Groneberg premium speaker cables.
 Your amp is wired with them and it would make a perfect extension to your speakers.
 I previously had Terminator2 speaker cables with my Odyssey amp and I upgraded to the Groneberg cables.
 The effect wasn't subtle by any means.
 I liked it so much, I am now using a groneberg interconnect between my preamp and amp as well.

+I have Groneberg SC and IC, while they are OK, in my rig the old T2 sound better, at least on Classical.
 It's been my impression that Classical listeners look for different thing than rock people, at least ones who regulary attend the symphony etc .
 I could be wrong of course.

 I can tell you that the MIT Matrix 28 cables I am using on loan now from a dealer will become MINE next week.
 I've listened exhaustively and nauseatingly to all kinds of cable, from Monster XP, to Audioquest Rock 44, to DH Labs, Silversonic, to Morrow SP5 and NONE have come even close to the MIT for balanced detailed presentation at ANY volume.
 I'm listening now at a relatively low volume level and the harmonic presentation of piano and percussion is outstanding with no need or desire to turn up the volume for proper sonic balance.
 They are just incredible.
 The MIT are more expensive but absolutely worth every penny.
 I'm sold!